 The Glycemic Load

-Even more useful than a food’s GI value is its Glycemic Load (GL), according to Wild Blueberry Association Nutrition Advisor Kitty Broiher, MS, RD, LD, MS, RD.
+Even more useful than a food’s GI value is its Glycemic Load (GL), according to Wild Blueberry Association Nutrition Advisor Kitty Broiher, MS, RD, LD.
 Glycemic Load measures both the type and quantity of carbohydrate consumed, which tell you how rapidly a particular carbohydrate turns into sugar, as well as how much of that carbohydrate a particular food contains.
 A GL of 20 or more is high, 11 to 19 medium, and 10 or less low.
 Blueberries have a low GL with one-half cup or 100g measuring 6.5.

 Why Glycemic Measurements are Important